Global Mining Guidelines Group runs under the direction of a Governing Council representing multiple stakeholders.

 Peter is an information systems and technology consultant with over 25 years’ experience in both surface and underground mining specializing in strategic planning, technology architecture, solution selection, project management covering the mine, plant, logistics, and administration.
 Peter has held the most senior information systems and technology positions with and consulted to iron ore, coal, copper, gold, zinc and silver mining companies in Canada, Australia, USA, Mexico, and Chile.

-Zoli Lukacs, Independent ConsultantGMG Leader, Asset Management Working Group
+Zoltan (Zoli) Lukacs, Advisor, Asset Optimization and Operational ReadinessGMG Leader, Asset Management Working Group

 Zoli is a Mining Engineer, currently Senior Advisor, Asset Management Strategy at JDS Mining and Energy.
-In previous positions he was responsible for Asset Optimization, responsible for operational excellence and asset management at a major copper mine, Director of Reliability, responsible for developing and implementing a maintenance planning and reliability strategy for a mining fleet of over 200 units, Director of Maintenance Planning and Technology as well as Operations Manager for a major mining contractor.
-He has held consulting positions as Manager, Mining Services and Managing Consultant, Global Maintenance Practice, at leading mining consulting firms.
-His experience is based on a strong operational background gained over 20 years with leading mine operations, involved in short range planning, cost management, marketing and logistics support and maintenance planning.
-During this time he developed interest in process improvement and performance management practices, systems design and application and technology strategy development and implementation.
-Zoli is a strong advocate of knowledge and best practices exchanges through involvement in CIM and SMART and the GMG.
+In previous positions Zoli was responsible for operational excellence and reliability management at a major copper mine; Director of Reliability, responsible for developing and implementing a maintenance planning and reliability strategy for a mining fleet of over 200 units; and Operations Manager as well as Director of Maintenance Planning and Technology for a major mining contractor.
+He has held consulting positions as Manager, Mining Services and Managing Consultant, and Global Maintenance Practice at leading mining consulting firms.
+His experience is based on a strong operational background gained over 25 years at leading mine operations where he’s been involved in mine operations planning, performance and cost analysis, marketing and logistics support, and maintenance management.
+Throughout his career, a major focus has been operational improvement enabled by systems and technology.
+He has participated in development of technology strategy and several systems design and implementation projects.
+Zoli is a strong advocate of knowledge and best practices exchanges through involvement in CIM, SMART and GMG.

-Graeme Mitchell, Manager, Mine Automation, BHPGMG Leader, Autonomous Mining Working Group
+Graeme Mitchell, Manager, Autonomy Development, BHPGMG Leader, Autonomous Mining Working Group

 Roy Irvine, Forum Director, Real IRMGMG Leader, Common Reference Framework Working Group